LIAAD/Text2StoryPackage/docs/source/usage.rst

     print(my_narrative.participants)

-The ALLENNLP ('en') and SRL('pt') modules employ Semantic Role Labeling modules to identify participants, and the code for them is same as above, only changing the name of the module.
+The ALLENNLP ('en') and SRL('pt') modules employ Semantic Role Labeling modules to identify participants and the code for them is the same as above, only changing the name of the module.

-It is also possible to pipeline models to obtain a better or a different result.
-The code bellow extract participants from a narrative text in Portuguese using SPACY and SRL module.
+It is also possible to use pipeline models to obtain better or different results.
+The code below extracts participants from a narrative text in Portuguese using SPACY and SRL modules.

 .. code-block:: python
     import text2story as t2s